Arthritis Foundation: Access and Advocacy

 The Arthritis Foundation holds the annual Advocacy Summit, in which arthritis advocates converge in Washington, D.C., to meet with Capitol Hill lawmakers.
 Participants tell their stories and put a human face on arthritis pain.
 They continue to urge elected officials to join the Congressional Arthritis Caucus, chaired by Reps.
 David McKinley (R-WV) and Anna Eshoo (D-CA).
 The caucus serves as a bipartisan forum to aid senators and representatives in working together to address arthritis.

 Tools used by the Foundation for advocacy include state-by-state arthritis prevalence data, regular issue briefs, e-advocacy opportunities, a health care reform Q&A, and sample letters and tips to raise awareness about arthritis.

-Types of arthritis

-The Arthritis Foundation offers information and assistance for the more than 100 types of the disease, including conditions like osteoarthritis, rheumatoid arthritis, juvenile arthritis, gout, fibromyalgia and psoriatic arthritis.

 Community events and programs

 Community events and programs run by the Arthritis Foundation help educate the public about the realities of arthritis, raise funds and awareness, and encourage people with arthritis to manage their joint pain and improve overall health.
-Nationwide activities include Walk to Cure Arthritis and Jingle Bell Run/Walk.
+Nationwide activities include Walk to Cure Arthritis, Jingle Bell Run/Walk, the California Coast Classic Bike Tour and other fundraising events.
+The Arthritis Foundation's Fundraise Your Way program consists of a toolkit and other resources and assistance that give individuals and groups opportunities to create their own fundraisers, which they hold to benefit the organization's efforts.
 In addition, the Arthritis Foundation hosts dinners, galas and other specialty parties to raise funds for the Foundation's efforts.

-Through community programs like Walk With Ease and Put Pain in Its Place, the Arthritis Foundation encourages people with arthritis to get moving and provides tools to help manage their arthritis pain.